ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ```
    {: pre}

 1. Create the deployment using a pre-built image of the application.
-The application source code can be found in this [GitHub repository](https://github.com/IBM-Cloud/kubernetes-node-app/){: new_windows}.
+The application source code can be found in this [GitHub repository](https://github.com/IBM-Cloud/kubernetes-node-app/).
    ```bash
    kubectl create deploy hello-world-deployment --image=icr.io/solution-tutorials/tutorial-scalable-webapp-kubernetes
    ```